Amashaama/github-chapter-2-sandbox/README.md

-this is a github excercise
+this is a github excercise test

+this edit in test